miyagi-sensei/georgia/class13/README.md

 ## Exercise 1
 Can you write a binary search that searches for the smallest `i` where `a[i] > target` when `a[0..99]` is sorted in **ascending order**?
+One of the best approach is to have a versatile template but limit the degrees of freedom to filling in A, B, C and D below.
 ```c++
 int f(int target) {
     int l = ??A??;